eclipse/xtext/dev-doc/MaintenanceTasks.md

 The repository [xtext-reference-projects](https://github.com/itemis/xtext-reference-projects) contains a set of projects that are created by the project wizard, and the Domainmodel example.
 These projects are built by TravisCI.

 After each release a new set of projects should be added.
 Follow the instructions in the repository's [README](https://github.com/itemis/xtext-reference-projects/blob/master/README.md).

+## Marketplace

+With each release the Marketplace composite site descriptors have to be adjusted.
+The update steps are described in https://github.com/eclipse/xtext/blob/master/Builds.md#preparing-milestones-and-releases.